Tamiko Nash

 Tamiko Pleshette Nash is an American actress, television host, model and beauty queen who has competed in the Miss USA 2006.

 Nash won the Miss California USA pageant in 2005, becoming only the third African American to hold the title.
 She went on to place first runner-up in the Miss USA 2006 pageant.

 Nash has previously been employed by The Recording Academy, known for the Grammy Awards and is currently working as an actress in the Los Angeles area.
 Nash was a model on the television series The Price Is Right from 2007 to 2008.

 Nash passed on her crown to Meagan Tandy in October 2006.
-In December it was reported that Tara Conner, who won the Miss USA pageant, might be dethroned due to inappropriate behavior.
-This never did occur.
-Conner was famously forgiven by Donald Trump and remained Miss USA 2006.

 Pageantry

 Nash won the Miss California USA 2006 title in the state pageant held in Palm Springs, California, in September 2005.
 She won the crown on her first attempt and was only the third African American to hold the title.

 Nash represented California in the Miss USA 2006 pageant broadcast live from Baltimore, Maryland, in April 2006.
 She placed first-runner up to Tara Conner of Kentucky, the second consecutive delegate from California to reach this position.
 Brittany Hogan, Miss California USA 2005, was first runner-up to Chelsea Cooley of North Carolina in 2005.

 Prior to the announcement of the winner, eventual winner Tara Conner and Nash shared a long embrace, whilst Conner whispered to Nash.
 It was later revealed on an E! special that Conner, believing Nash had won, was wishing her luck for her reign as Miss USA and her participation at Miss Universe.
 The traditional statement declaring that if, for any reason the new titleholder cannot fulfill her reign, the first runner-up will take over was then read.
 Following this, a shocked Conner was announced as the winner.

 Nash was also one of twenty six Miss USA delegates who appeared on Deal or No Deal in April 2006.
 After the Miss USA pageant, she appeared as one of the feature delegates in an E! special: Hidden Lives of Miss USA.